 What Affects the Test

-- Urinating within 2 hours of collecting a urine
+- You urinate 2 hours or less before collecting a urine sample.

 What To Think About